 Rule 430B and Rule 430C codify the SEC's position that the information contained in a prospectus supplement required to be filed under Rule 424, whether in connection with a takedown or otherwise, will be deemed part of and included in the registration statement containing the base prospectus to which the prospectus supplement relates.
-For prospectus supplements filed other than in connection with a takedown of securities, all information contained therein will be deemed part of and included in the registration statement is first used.
+For prospectus supplements filed other than in connection with a takedown of securities, all information contained therein will be deemed part of and included in the registration statement as of the date the prospectus supplement is first used.
 For prospectus supplements in connection with takedowns, it is the earlier of the date the supplement is first used or the date and time of the first contract of sale for the securities.